 P.S. – Want to Run Your Own Virtual Assisting Business And Set Your Own Rates?

 30 Days or Less to Virtual Assistant Success is an inexpensive eCourse offering step-by-step advice on how to start your own VA business, what to charge clients, services you can offer, where to find clients, and access to a private Facebook group with other VAs that you can use for ongoing support.
 It might help you if you want to start your own VA business, which will be more lucrative in the long-run than working for a company.
-Many VA’s run their own businesses and love the work they do, so it’s definitely a great option to consider!disclosure for more information.
+Many VA’s run their own businesses and love the work they do, so it’s definitely a great option to consider!This post may contain affiliate links.
+Please see the disclosure for more information.